 Why do you ask when I was ordained or commissioned?

-- It is important to the Institute of Preaching Admissions Committee to know how long you have been in ministry.
-We want the cohort to have a nice balance of people who are relatively new in ministry and those who are longer tenured.
+It is important to the Institute of Preaching Admissions Committee to know how long you have been in ministry.
+We want the cohort to have a balance of people who are relatively new in ministry and those who have longer tenures.